Heavy Rain Coming Saturday In Eastern Massachusetts, Worcester County Could See Snow

 BOSTON (CBS) – Several months from now, when we look back at an entire years’ worth of weather in 2022, this week could very well stick out as the most volatile of the year.
 We started out on Monday with a high of 64 and a low of 50.
 This was the most anomalous day of 2022 to date (most above or below the average), 21.1 degrees above the daily normal temperature.
 Then, of course, we had that ripping squall line come through Monday night.
 Rain fell in torrents and strong winds brought down numerous trees.
 About 36 hours later, snow was falling, and plows were pressed back into service.
 Nearly half a foot accumulated in the higher elevations of Worcester County.

 Now, we are back on the upswing.
-Temperatures will soar into the 50’s Thursday and Friday, wiping out any evidence of snowfall from our landscape.
+Temperatures will soar into the 50’s Friday, wiping out any evidence of snowfall from our landscape.
 As if that wasn’t enough for one week, we will finish with a bang this weekend.
-A massive storm system is currently in its formative stages in the desert southwest.
+A massive storm system is currently forming in the desert southwest.
 Over the next few days, this storm will dump snowfall from Texas to Maine, bring severe weather to the southeastern U.S. and undergo bombogenesis as it passes through New England and into eastern Canada.

 This weekend is going to be raucous.
 Let’s take it step by step.